-In particular, culture and art have critical roles to interpret environmental science and the United Nation’s 2015 agreed Sustainability Development Goals (SDGs) so they are tangible and real, for local communities living in diverse rural and urban places.
+In particular, culture and art can help us translate environmental science and the United Nation’s 2015 agreed Sustainability Development Goals (SDGs) so they are tangible and real, for ourselves and our communities living in diverse rural and urban places.

 However, bringing art, ecology and sustainability ideas together is challenging.
 Ecological understanding, ecoliteracy, is not prioritised in art education or art policy.

 Having a background in research science, experience in creative professional development and advanced doctoral research in ecological art practice, I have felt compelled to share my knowledge and experience for the arts consultancy.

 a range of ecoliteracy services for the arts

 Understanding essential ecoliteracy can be helpful for:

 - yourself and your creative career

 - essential modules for individuals and organisations for 1/2-day, full-day or workshops